hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

 Example: _st_intersects_geom_nband
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Filter the raster values which intersects the input geometry value and optional band number.
+Filter the raster values which intersect the input geometry value and optional band number.

 Executes the following SQL function: